mjumbewu/chicago-councilmatic/README.md

 * pdftotext and pdftohtml (use ``apt-get install poppler-utils`` on Ubuntu)

+Copy the file *councilmatic/local_settings.py.template* to *councilmatic/local_settings.py*.
+Fill in the `LEGISLATION` setting in this file.
+By default, it is set up to scrape from Philadelphia's legislation system.

 Set up the project database and populate it with city council data (when the syncdb command prompts you to create an administrative user, go ahead and do so).
 There is a lot of data to be loaded, so downloading it all may take a